New York City Department of Investigation: Jurisdiction

 Unlike most law enforcement agencies, DOI's jurisdiction is not geographically limited, but is instead limited by subject matter.
 DOI has jurisdiction over fraud, waste, abuse of authority, and criminal wrongdoing committed by City employees, contractors, benefit recipients, or business associates committed anywhere.

 Though most of its investigations occur within New York City or the surrounding areas, DOI may inquire about activities that occurred outside of New York when such activity is related to DOI's subject matter jurisdiction.

 When arresting wrongdoers, DOI's investigators, who are considered New York state peace officers, may make an arrest in any place within New York where their investigation legitimately takes them.

 Organization

 The DOI Commissioner is a mayoral appointee, but must be confirmed by the City Council.
 To remove the DOI Commissioner, the Mayor has to state the reasons in writing and provide an opportunity for the Commissioner to respond publicly.

-Special Investigators

-DOI "Special Investigators" conduct DOI's investigations and arrest criminals.

-They are non-uniformed, but do have badges and clothing to identify themselves as DOI special investigators.
-Special investigators are New York State peace officers, and are authorized to make arrests, serve subpoenas and summonses, and carry weapons.
+The DOI's investigators conduct its investigations, arrest criminals, and oversee city employees, contractors, grantees, and beneficiaries.